 DENTAL OFFICE ASSISTANT (ASO)

-The ASO is the operator who carries out activities aimed at assisting the dentist and healthcare professionals in the dental sector during clinical services.
-He prepares the environment and the instruments, takes care of welcoming customers, managing the secretariat and relations with suppliers and collaborators.
+The ASO (Dental Assistant) is the operator who carries out activities aimed at assisting the dentist and dental health professionals during clinical procedures.
+They prepare the environment and instruments, manage client reception, handle secretarial duties, and maintain relationships with suppliers and collaborators.

-The ASO carries out its activity in private dental practices and in healthcare facilities that provide odontostomatological services.
+ASOs work in private dental practices and in healthcare facilities that provide dental and stomatological services.

-It operates on an independent basis and carries out its activity in collaboration with the dental team, following the instructions of healthcare professionals.
+They operate as employees and carry out their activities in collaboration with the dental team, adhering to the instructions of healthcare professionals.

 How to become an ASO

-The ASO is the operator in possession of the Certificate obtained following attendance of a specific professional training course, authorized by the regional PA responsible for the territory and implemented by accredited training bodies.
+An ASO is an operator who holds a Certificate obtained after attending a specific professional training course, authorized by the competent regional Public Administration and implemented by accredited training bodies.

-The Certificate is issued following passing a final exam and has legal value throughout the national territory.
+The Certificate is issued upon passing a final exam and has legal validity throughout the national territory.

-The course lasts 700 hours, of which 300 of theory and exercises and 400 of internship.
-The legislation establishes the obligation to attend at least 90% of the course hours.
+The course lasts 700 hours, of which 300 are theoretical and practical exercises, and 400 are internships.
+The regulations stipulate mandatory attendance for at least 90% of the total course hours.

-- The training contents are divided into the following
+The training content is divided into the following

 - macro-areas: